gofore/angular-basic-training/angular2-advanced-topics/EXERCISES.md

 ## 2.1 Routing

+- Create edit view for todo item
+- Use todo item name as a link to edit it

 ## 2.2 Pipes

-- Add a date field to your todo item
+- Implement a custom pipe to capitalize the first character of the todo item name
-- Use a pipe to show the time when an item was added e.g. 14:31
+- Use the pipe to capitalize todo list item names

 ## 2.3 Forms

+- Add _assignee email address_ field to
+  - List of todo items
+  - Edit of todo item and validate that it is a valid email.
+Show error if not

 ## 2.4 Directives

+-